 Diversity, equity, and inclusion aren't just words.
 They're the foundation of successful, thriving communities.

-That struggle takes many forms and needs to be at the front-of-mind for every citizen and elected official.
-Whatever the role, we must ensure that justice is indeed blind, that equality is indeed realized, and that our citizens indeed can walk in their neighborhoods, go to their jobs, play at the park with their children, and trust that the police are there to protect them too.
+That struggle takes many forms and needs to be at the front of mind for every citizen and elected official.
+Whatever the role, we must ensure that justice is indeed blind, that equality is indeed realized, and that our citizens indeed can walk in their neighborhoods, go to their jobs, play at the park with their children, and trust that public safety professionals are there to protect and support them too.